-The following table sets forth certain information with respect to the beneficial ownership of our common stock as of December 31, 2018 of:
+The following table sets forth certain information with respect to the beneficial ownership of our common stock as of February 29, 2020 of:

-- each person who is known by us to be the beneficial owner of more than 5% of our outstanding common stock; - each of our directors; - each of our named executive officers; and - all of our directors and executive officers as a group.
+- each person who is known by us to be the beneficial owner of more than 5% of our outstanding common stock; - each of our directors; - · each of our named executive officers; and - all of our directors and executive officers as a group.

-Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock and is based on 6,324,985 shares of common stock issued and outstanding as of December 31, 2018.
-Shares of our common stock subject to options or warrants that are currently exercisable or exercisable within 60 days after December 31, 2018 are considered outstanding and beneficially owned by the person holding the options or warrants for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
+Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock and is based on 6,534,076 shares of common stock issued and outstanding as of February 29, 2020.
+Shares of our common stock subject to options or warrants that are currently exercisable or exercisable within 60 days after February 29, 2020 are considered outstanding and beneficially owned by the person holding the options or warrants for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
 Except as otherwise noted, the persons and entities in the following table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
-Information with respect to beneficial ownership by 5% stockholders has been based on information filed with the SEC pursuant to Section 13(d) or Section 13(g) of the Securities Exchange Act of 1934, as well as our records.
+Information with respect to beneficial ownership by 5% stockholders has been based on information filed with the SEC pursuant to Section 13(d) or Section 13(g) of the Exchange Act, as well as our records.
 Except as otherwise set forth in the footnotes to the following table, the address of each beneficial owner is c/o Semler Scientific, Inc., 911 Bern Court, Suite 110, San Jose, CA 95112.